tbrowder/TXF/README.md

     * Situation 2

-One or more stock sales need (1) corrections to data reported to the IRS or (2) missing data provided reported to the IRS.
+One or more stock sales (1) need corrections to data previously reported to the IRS or (2) have missing data to be provided to the IRS.

-Capability: Use an enhanced example Form 8949 xlsx file to provide the missing or erroneous data as a PDF file to be attached to a printed tax filing.
+Capability: Use an enhanced example Form 8949 xlsx file to provide the missing or erroneous data as a PDF file to be attached to a printed and mailed tax return.

 CREDITS
 =======